SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/entity_changes_en.md

 ### {% href_link 😱 | Screaming Ghasts %}
 {% symlink ghast, Ghasts %} outside of lukewarm dimensions like Nether will occasionally scream.

+## {% href_link 🏴‍☠️ | Pillagers %}

+### {% href_link 💥 | Smarter pillage %}
+Patrol leaders may spawn with a {% symlink spyglass, Spyglass %} in offhand.
+They will notify other nearby raiders upon spotting a target.

+{% symlink pillager, Pillagers %} will try to stroll around while reloading.

+{% symlink pillager, Pillagers %} with a `«Multishot»`{: .mc-aqua} enchantment on their {% symlink crossbow, Crossbow %} will try to stay closer to the target.

 ## {% href_link 🐚 | Shulkers %}